 - The ease of use

 Surely, there would be kids who would enjoy tinkering with things.
 But you cannot expect everyone to have the same interest and attention.
 So, the simpler the setup, the more kids would likely give it more time.

 - The portability

 Kids would likely enjoy any gadget as long as they can carry them around, or at least they can move it from one place to another by themselves.

 All of these taken into consideration, I am pretty sure you will never go wrong with any of these choices.
 Unless, of course, you mess up the process by including your own “adult” expectations.

 Buying Tips For Kid Telescopes

 Test the waters first.
-It’s easy to gauge children’s interests; if they talk about it all the time, if they ask questions, and when they directly ask you to buy them one.
+It’s easy to gauge children’s interests if they talk about it all the time, if they ask questions, or when they directly ask you to buy them one.

-That being said, before buying your kids a telescope, make sure they are really interested.
-Don’t just assume that because you love the hobby, they do as well.
+That being said, before you buy your kids a telescope, make sure they are really interested.
+Don’t just assume that because you love the hobby, others do as well.
 This costly assumption will just potentially add junk to your attic.

 Trust me!
 No matter how other people tell you that fruits don’t fall far from the tree, they sometimes do!